 Keeping You Informed

 For APU students, the Office of the Provost will continue to provide direct communication regarding any future decisions that impact learning experiences.
-For all faculty and staff, the Provost’s Newsletter will likewise continue to provide weekly fall updates regarding academics.
+For all faculty and staff, the Provost’s Newsletter will likewise continue to provide weekly spring updates regarding academics.